 - 4.10 The Licensing Authority is conscious that the views of vocal minorities should not be allowed to predominate over the general interest of the community. - 4.11 If the Licensing Authority receives representations on an application the appropriate Officer of the Council may wherever possible undertake discussions with the applicant and each person making representations with a view to taking steps to ensure the licensing objectives are met without the requirement of a hearing. - 4.12 Where relevant the Licensing Authority will retain the discretion to deem objections remaining after the discussion stage as irrelevant, frivolous or vexatious. - 4.13 The guidance issued by the Home Office indicates that representations can be made in opposition to, or in support of, an application.
-With this in mind the Licensing Authority would remind all parties that all representations (both for or against an application) must relate to the licensing objectives.
+With this in mind the Licensing Authority would remind all parties that all representations (both for or against an application) must relate to the licensing objectives. - 4.14 This Authority has adopted a Protocol for the Disclosure of Representations a copy of the Protocol can be found at Appendix 4 of this policy document.

-4.14 Licensing Hours
+4.15 Licensing Hours

 The Licensing Authority recognises that fixed and artificially early closing times in certain areas can lead to peaks of disorder and disturbance on the streets when large numbers of people leave licensed premises at the same time.
-Longer licensing hours regarding the sale of alcohol may therefore be considered as an important factor in reducing friction at late night food outlets, taxi ranks and other sources of transport.
+Longer licensing hours regarding the sale of alcohol may therefore

-- 4.15 Under the Act there are no standard permitted hours for the sale of alcohol.
+- be considered as an important factor in reducing friction at late night food outlets, taxi ranks and other sources of transport. - 4.16 Under the Act there are no standard permitted hours for the sale of alcohol.
 Applicants are able to suggest in their operating schedules the hours they wish to be open for the sale of alcohol and to apply to vary their existing licences if they wish to sell alcohol beyond their current hours.
-However, whilst acknowledging the contents of paragraph 4.14 above, there is no general presumption in favour of lengthening licensing hours (in all areas of the District) and the four licensing objectives will be paramount considerations at all times. - 4.16 As far as the Licensing Authority's overall approach to licensing hours is concerned it is not intended that any form of zoning will be introduced.
+However, whilst acknowledging the contents of paragraph 4.14 above, there is no general presumption in favour of lengthening licensing hours (in all areas of the District) and the four licensing objectives will be paramount considerations at all times. - 4.17 As far as the Licensing Authority's overall approach to licensing hours is concerned it is not intended that any form of zoning will be introduced.
 Experience in other areas shows that this can lead to the significant movement of people across boundaries in search of premises opening later and puts greater pressure on town centres than is necessary and can lead to unnecessary disorder and nuisance.
-Applicants should note however that the Licensing Authority will give careful consideration to applications for premises situated in predominantly residential areas, where relevant representations have been received and the proposed hours of operation are likely to result in unreasonable noise disturbance between the hours of 11.00 p.m. and 7 a.m.
+Applicants should note however that the Licensing Authority will give careful consideration to applications for premises situated in predominantly residential areas, where relevant representations have been received and the proposed hours of operation are likely to result in unreasonable noise disturbance between the hours of 11pm and 7am.
 In the absence of representations the application must be granted.